RianTritiYanuar/Nomady/README.md

 # Nomady App
 Nomady is an online travel ticket booking app.
-It is using React Native and the project is made for slicing UI purpose only.
+It is built on React Native and the project is made for slicing UI purpose only.